 7- Develop an action plan

 It’s up to you to convince the company that you are the right person.
 That’s one of the 90-days goals.
-So, define a clear plan of what you will do, what will show that you are competent.
+So, define a clear plan of what you will do, it will show that you are competent.

 At the end of the first three months, present an action plan to develop.
 This action plan must result from the diagnostic you have made of the company and the actions that you recommend.
 All the information you would have collected from stakeholders should contribute actively to your plan.
 You will also need to consider your areas of expertise.